haach/staircase/README.md

 Project setup following example: https://vercel.com/guides/nextjs-prisma-postgres

-The frontend uses React and Next.
-The SQL database is hostedt on Heroku and I am using Prisma ORM as middleware.
-The Prisma Client is auto-generated and offers out of the box type-safety for the API.
-In my case it's being run from a serless function / Next API route hostet on Vercel.
+The frontend uses React and Next, the SQL database is hostedt on Heroku and I am using Prisma ORM as a middleware.
+The Prisma Client is auto-generated and offers out of the box type-safety for the API - Check it out on [prisma.io](https://www.prisma.io/).
+In my case it's being run from a serverless function / Next API route hostet on Vercel.
 This is my first Prisma project so please bare with me, if you find any bad practices and simply drop me a dm.

 Deployed on [Vercel](https://staircase-recorder.vercel.app/).